ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 The `InsertProductPreviewCommand` inserts the `productPreview` element into the model at the current selection position.
 It is executed by the `<ProductPreview>` React component in the application sidebar to insert a widget into the editor content.

-Learn more about widget commands in the {@link framework/guides/tutorials/implementing-a-block-widget#creating-a-command "Implementing a block widget"} guide.
-See this command in action in the section about the [main application component](#main-application-component).
+Learn more about widget commands in the {@link framework/guides/tutorials/implementing-a-block-widget#creating-a-command Implementing a block widget} guide.
+You can see this command in action in the section about the [main application component](#main-application-component).

 ```js
 // ckeditor/insertproductpreviewcommand.js